SadatHussain7/vercel/README.md

 # vercel
-Vercel like system to deploy your code
+Vercel-like system to deploy your code from GitHub